Train Decision Trees Using Classification Learner App

 The app creates a simple classification tree, and plots the results.

-Observe the Coarse Tree model in the History list.
-Check the model validation score in the Accuracy box.
+Observe the Coarse Tree model in the Models pane.
+Check the model validation score in the Accuracy (Validation) box.
 The model has performed well.

 With validation, there is some randomness in the results, so your model validation score results can vary from those shown.

-Examine the scatter plot.
+Click the Scatter Plot plot tab to examine the scatter plot.
 An X indicates misclassified points.
-The blue points
+The blue points (

 Train a different model to compare.
 Click Medium Tree, and then click Train.

-When you click Train, the app displays a new model in the History list.
+When you click Train, the app displays a new model in the Models pane.

 Examine the scatter plot for the Medium Tree model.
+On the Classification Learner tab, in the Plots section, click the arrow to open the gallery, and then click Scatter in the Validation Results group.
 The medium tree classifies as many points correctly as the previous coarse tree.
 You want to avoid overfitting, and the coarse tree performs well, so base all further models on the coarse tree.

-Select Coarse Tree in the History list.
+Select Coarse Tree in the Models pane.
 To try to improve the model, try including different features in the model.
 See if you can improve the model by removing features with low predictive power.

 On the Classification Learner tab, in the Features section, click Feature Selection.

 In the Feature Selection dialog box, clear the check boxes for PetalLength and PetalWidth to exclude them from the predictors.
-A new draft model appears in the model history list with your new settings 2/4 features, based on the coarse tree.
+Click OK.
+A new draft model appears in the Models pane with your new settings 2/4 features, based on the coarse tree.

 Click Train to train a new tree model using the new predictor options.

-Observe the third model in the History list.
+Observe the third model in the Models pane.
 It is also a Coarse Tree model, trained using only 2 of 4 predictors.
-The History list displays how many predictors are excluded.
-To check which predictors are included, click a model in the History list and observe the check boxes in the Feature Selection dialog box.
+The app displays how many predictors are excluded.
+To check which predictors are included, click a model in the Models pane and observe the check boxes in the Feature Selection dialog box.
 The model with only sepal measurements has a much lower accuracy score than the petals-only model.

 Train another model including only the petal measurements.
-Change the selections in the Feature Selection dialog box and click Train.
+Change the selections in the Feature Selection dialog box and click OK.
+Then click Train.

 The model trained using only petal measurements performs comparably to the models containing all predictors.
 The models predict no better using all the measurements compared to only the petal measurements.
 If data collection is expensive or difficult, you might prefer a model that performs satisfactorily without some predictors.